Coronavirus In Michigan: Here's A List Of Positive Cases

 Comments

-MICHIGAN (CBS DETROIT) – The Michigan Department of Health and Human Services announced Sunday night 20 positive cases of coronavirus disease 2019 (COVID-19).
-This brings the state total of COVID-19 cases to 53.
+MICHIGAN (CBS DETROIT) – The Michigan Department of Health and Human Services announced Wednesday night additional positive cases of coronavirus disease 2019 (COVID-19).
+This brings the state total of COVID-19 cases to 110 as of Thursday morning.

-Here’s a list of the cases, including one child, in the state:
+Here’s a list of the cases, including three deaths, in the state:

 - Washtenaw County, three adult males, all with a history of international travel.